Elidy-art/se-day-2-assignment-git-and-git-hub-/README.md

 1. Creating a New Branch
 To start working on a new feature or bug fix, you create a new branch.
 This allows you to work independently without affecting the main branch.
 Steps to create a branch:
-Make sure you’re on the main branch (or the branch from which you want to branch off): Copy git checkout main Pull the latest changes to ensure your local repository is up to date with the remote repository:Copy git pull origin main Create a new branch and switch to it: Copy git checkout -b feature-branch-b tells Git to create a new branch. feature-branch is the name of the new branch you're creating.
+Make sure you’re on the main branch (or the branch from which you want to branch off): git checkout main Pull the latest changes to ensure your local repository is up to date with the remote repository:Copy git pull origin main Create a new branch and switch to it: git checkout -b feature-branch-b tells Git to create a new branch. feature-branch is the name of the new branch you're creating.
 You can name the branch according to the feature or bug fix you are working on (e.g., feature/user-authentication).
 2. Making Changes in Your Branch
 Once you’ve created and switched to the new branch, you can begin making your changes.
 Typical steps:
 Edit, add, or delete files as required for the feature or bug fix.
-Stage the changes (to prepare them for committing): Copy git add .
+Stage the changes (to prepare them for committing): git add .
 This stages all changes in your working directory.
 You can stage specific files as well by replacing . with the file names.
 Commit the changes:Copy git commit -m "Implement user authentication feature" The commit message should briefly describe the changes you made.
 3. Pushing Your Branch to GitHub
-After committing your changes locally, you'll want to push your branch to GitHub, especially if you're collaborating with others or want to create a pull request.
-Copy git push origin feature-branch
+After committing your changes locally, you'll want to push your branch to GitHub, especially if you're collaborating with others or want to create a pull request. git push origin feature-branch
 This pushes the feature-branch to the remote repository on GitHub.
 Once the branch is pushed, it will appear on the GitHub repository page, where others can review it.
 4. Creating a Pull Request (PR) on GitHub
 A pull request (PR) is a request to merge your branch (containing your changes) into another branch (usually main or develop).
 It is the primary method for reviewing and discussing changes before they become part of the main codebase.